Code-Institute-Submissions/crwst/README.md

 * On further testing, published blog comments were not styled well for responsive screens (mobile and tablet).
 I put the comment code into a div and added bootstrap's margin left class and chose 3 (ml-3).

 * On testing URL bypassing and security I noted that users can bypass order confirmation and checkout success.
 This would mean they can find sensitive details of other users, and once viewed (if they have an account) the order attaches to their profile.
 To try to resolve this, I included @login_required to the functions, on testing this only stoped non-logged in users bypassing however logged in users can override other users.

+* On testing as the sticky class is used on the footer, this is displayed mid page on templates with shorter content which doesnt look appealing.
+To resolve this I have added a class wholePage with style height: 100vh; which means the footer reamins on the bottom for these particular templates.

 [Back to Contents](#contents)